3k5m/3k5m/README.md

 You can click the Preview link to take a look at your changes.
 --->

-attempting to create some stuff
+trying to learn how git works